MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   Choose **Text** from the **Portal components** area

-    -   In the new text area, copy and paste the following text:
+    -   In the new text area, enter the following text:
           ```
           The following is the building directory.
           ```